sgmurphy/wordpress-plugins/cost-calculator-builder/readme.txt

 Demo sample XML file included in plugin archive.

 == Changelog ==

+= 3.2.30 =
+- Enhancement: User is redirected to the Templates library after saving a calculator as a template.
+- Enhancement: Scrolling in the Page Breaker is followed by Pagination, depending on which pages the user navigates to (Pro).
+- Fix: Elements disappear after selecting calculations in the formula and clicking on the area.

 = 3.2.29 =
 - Fix: Calculator in Breakdance Popup is not displayed on pages without a calculator.